vlandham/captain_z/out/captain_z.md

 Now, there are a pages and pages of stories I could tell of the terrible Captain Spears.

 Everyone and their grandmother knows the story of how Spears, in a rage, threw two of his own men overboard just for playing cards.
-When the were dragged back on board, still spitting and sputtering, Captain Spears just snarled and said "Ye can play when the workin's done."
+When the were dragged back on board, still spitting and sputtering, Captain Spears just snarled and said, "Ye can play when the workin's done."

-Then there was the time he poked a hole in another pirates brand new hat, just because Spears thought the other pirate looked at him funny.
+Then, there was the time he poked a hole in another pirates brand new hat, just because Spears thought the other pirate looked at him funny.

-Or the time he captured ten dolphins and tied their tails together.
+Or, the time he captured ten dolphins and tied their tails together.
 Then he spent a whole day skiing behind them as they pulled him through the water, shouting "Look at me!
 King o' the fishes!
 King o' the sea!"

-Though I have to hope he knows dolphins aren't fish at all, some times pirates aren't the smartest when it comes to that sort of thing.
+Though I have to hope he knows dolphins aren't fish at all.
+Sometimes pirates aren't the smartest when it comes to that sort of thing.

-Of course this is to say nothing of Captain Spears' evil red eye.
+Of course this is to say nothing of Captain Spears's evil red eye.

 Some people said it was a magic eye, and could kill a man with only a glare.
-Others said that Spears was cursed by a foul witch, and the red eye was markings of the curse.
-Others said that he couldn't see a wink out of it at all, a blindness caused by a run in with a poisonous jellyfish when he was just a lad.
+Others said that Spears was cursed by a foul witch, and the red eye was markings of that spell.
+Others said that he couldn't see a wink out of it at all, a blindness caused by a run in with a poisonous jellyfish when he was just a wee lad.

 No one knew who was right or wrong about Captain Spears and his red eye.
 But it did seem to glow in the night, like the flame from a candle.
+And at times it changed color, from red to yellow, or even blue.

 The eye only added to the fearfulness other pirates felt when they spoke of Captain Spears.

-For every terrible Captain Spears story, there's a just as terrible story about Hissy, the cat that sailed about with Spears, like one of his own pirate crew.
+For every terrible Captain Spears story, there's a just as terrible a story about Hissy, the cat that sailed about with Spears, like one of his own pirate crew.

-It was said that when Hissy caught mice, it would make them walk the plank and push them overboard one by one to watch them fall into the water.
+It was said that when Hissy caught mice, it made them walk the plank and push them overboard one by one to watch them fall into the water.

 Hissy also liked to grab seagulls out of the air as they circled the ship.
-It would then rip out all the feathers from the heads of these poor birds, and then let them go.
+It would rip out all the feathers from the heads of these poor birds, and let them go.
 As such, the only seagulls that still flew around the Sea Breaker were completely bald.

-The only person that could pet this mean old cat was Captain Spears himself.
-Anyone else who tried would get a deep scratch and a hiss.
+The only person that could pet the mean old cat was Captain Spears himself.
+Anyone else who tried would get a scratch and a hiss.

 There wasn't a more terrible pirate on the seven seas than the Dread Captain Spears.
 And there wasn't a more frightful cat aboard any ship on earth than Hissy his cat.

-And both of these villains were looking for Captain Zephyr.
+And both of these villains, as well as a whole crew of scoundrels, were looking for Captain Sophia Zephyr.

 #

-Captain Spears's eyes darted back and forth and all around his boat, looking for something out of place.
-He had just woken up out of a wonderful dream, and hadn't cleared his head yet.
+Captain Spears's eyes darted back and forth and all around the boat looking for something out of place.
+He had just woken up out of a wonderful dream, and his head was still muddled and confused.
 He certainly hadn't thought to check the map room to find out if anything was missing.

 When Captain Z saw Spears and his cat, she scooted back under the tarp as far as she could go.
 It would be an awful thing to be caught on board the Sea Breaker with something belonging to Captain Spears.

 She had to escape, but how?

 Suddenly, a great commotion broke out, and gave her a chance.
-One of those sleepy pirates had gotten himself all tangled up in some of the loose rope on the deck.
-While it was just rope wrapped around his legs and arms, this pirate thought it was the tentacle of a giant octopus - up from the depths to drag him into the sea!
+One of the sleepy pirates had gotten all tangled up in some of the loose rope on the deck.
+While it was just rope wrapped around his legs and arms, this pirate thought it was the tentacle of a giant octopus up from the depths to drag him into the sea!

 "Oh Help!
 I'm done for!
 Tis a great Kraken come to swallow me whole!"
-The pirate shouted and threw his arms about.
-His pirate companions rushed over to help - but fearing such a beast could grab them too.
+The pirate shouted and flailed his arms about.
+His pirate companions were slow to help, fearing such a beast could grab them too and pull them under.

-When they found this screaming pirate was battling nothing more then a piece of rope, they all broke out laughing at him (pirates are mean like that, always laughing at their mates).
+When they found this screaming pirate was battling nothing more then a piece of rope, they all broke out in laughter (pirates are mean like that, always laughing at their mates).

-"Pray, grab my hand to save you from this monster!" one of the other pirates called out.
+"Pray, grab my hand and I'll save you from the monster!" one of the other pirates called out.
 The tangled pirate grabbed for a hand, and all the others fell to the floor from laughing so hard.

 With all this tomfoolery going on, now was the chance for Captain Z to escape unnoticed.

 She crept out from under the tarp with the chest and headed for the side of the ship.
-Looking over the railing, she saw the little rowboat that carried her here still where she left it down below.
+Looking over the railing, she saw the little rowboat that carried her here still where she had left it, down below.

 As she turned back around to check that no one was watching her, she smacked face-to-face with that nastiest of cats, Hissy!